Learn how to thread a singer sewing machine for absolute beginners in this easy to follow tutorial.

 You have now finished winding your bobbin and we can begin threading the upper part of the sewing machine.

-How to thread a sewing machine for beginners step-by-step
+How to thread a singer sewing machine for beginners step-by-step

 Before we begin threading the upper part of our sewing machine, I want to point out a couple things you may have questions about.